ab-morphious/seat_geek/README.md

 # seat_geek

-Flutter project to find and discover events with Clean Architecture and Bloc.
+Flutter project to find and discover events with Clean Architecture and Bloc from SeatGeek API.

 The project is developed for both Android and iOS with